IG-ESPORTS/tronsr-template/COMMUNITY_PLAN.md

 85% of TRX will be distributed to voters proportioned by individual percentage of contributing votes.

-IG will distribute IGG, at a rate of 150%, for every TRX rewarded.
-The percentage distributed will be reviewed on the first day of each week: 100 TRX received by a voter will result in a further 150 IGG distributed.
+IG will distribute IGG, at a rate of 150%, for every TRX rewarded, 100 TRX received by a voter will result in a further 150 IGG distributed.
+The percentage of IGG distributed will be reviewed on the first day of each week:

 15% of TRX will be retained to establish the Intergalactic Foundation; IG will be a founding member.